 Students participate in field trips to industry leaders in Vermont.
 Many service projects have been completed to help local groups including, the United Way, the Home Builders.

-Jeff was Born and raised in Rutland, Vermont with relatives dating back to some of Vermont’s earliest settlers.
+Jeff was born and raised in Rutland, Vermont with relatives dating back to some of Vermont’s earliest settlers.
 From an early age, he enjoyed building and working with his hands.
-In high school he at the opportunity to attend the Rutland VO-Tech (now STC) Cabinet Making Program.
+In high school he had the opportunity to attend the Rutland VO-Tech (now STC) Cabinet Making Program.
 Later he became a self-employed furniture maker, construction worker, and carpenter as well as working for a few different companies for over 20 years.
 After accumulating his skills in the field Jeff decided he wanted to share what he knew with students, which is how he got here.
 Now in his eighteenth year at Stafford, he continues to develop his knowledge and skills alongside his students.